 The impact of this approach has been to develop a highly personalised school approach, which allows continuous review and improvement related to key drivers.
 It is a sustainable model that does not solely rely on expensive external courses, which are of variable quality.
-Feedback has always been positive with this approach for 2017 18, all such sessions are to be formally evaluated.
+Feedback has always been positive with this approach for 2017 18, and evaluations have been used to personal and school reference...
 As we have linked this into our school year, it also means that parents only have one traditional INSET day to worry about.
 Examples of how this course has helped our school progress include:

-An increasing number of sessions devoted to safeguarding and its various elements, responding to the increasing demand on teaching staff for this, as well as the increasing number of events associated with it

-- Staff pursuing Masters level training which is then shared with all staff - An ongoing ability to provide data led training, in response to behaviour report analysis. - The ability to provide staff with personalised learning, on a termly basis.
+- An increasing number of sessions devoted to safeguarding and its various elements, responding to the increasing demand on teaching staff for this, as well as the increasing number of events associated with it - Staff pursuing Masters level training which is then shared with all staff - An ongoing ability to provide data led training, in response to behaviour report analysis. - The ability to provide staff with personalised learning, on a termly basis.